When claiming an ABSTUDY payment we calculate and pay the allowance as part of that claim. You don’t need to do a separate claim.

 To claim using a paper form, follow these steps:

 - online by uploading your documents online

 4. Track your claim

-- your claim submission was successful
+- your claim was submitted

 - the ID number of your claim